adamjohnlea/discogs-helper/README.md

 - API rate limiting is handled automatically
 - Duplicate releases are prevented
 - Failed operations are logged with details
+- Authentication failures are logged securely # NEW

 ## Development